Bogdanp/koyo/koyo-lib/blueprints/standard/README.md

 variables defined in this file into the environment of the subprocesses defined in the `Procfile` whenever it is run.

+The app expects to be run behind an SSL terminated connection (for example, behind an nginx instance using a self-signed cert), even for local development .
+You can disable this requirement by setting `current-continuation-key-cookie-secure?` parameter to `#f` before the application is started.

 ## Running the app locally

     $ nvm use